The Common Good (political party)

 The Common Good is a small Christian political party in the United Kingdom.
-Founded and led by Richard (Dick) Rodgers, a clergyman, motorcyclist and orthopaedic registrar living in Northfield, Birmingham, the party's principles are based on his Christian faith.
+Founded and led by Richard (Dick) Rodgers, a clergyman and orthopaedic registrar living in Northfield, Birmingham, the party's principles are based on his Christian faith.

 Rodgers has competed in several elections for Common Good, including various parliamentary by-elections.
 In all cases Common Good have lost their deposit.
 No one else has been an election candidate for the party.

-In 2016, the party campaigned for the United Kingdom to remain in the European Union during the referendum.
+In 2016, the party campaigned for the United Kingdom to remain in the European Union during the Brexit referendum.